Citte00/A_CDC/README.md

 #### External supervisor: Antona Alessandro

 ## General description
-This project is part of the course 052497 - "NUMERICAL ANALYSIS FOR PARTIAL DIFFERENTIAL EQUATIONS" at Politecnico di Milano The goal of this project is to simulate the growth of a lettuce plant in a vertical farm to quantize the evapotranspiration.
+This project is part of the course 052497 - "NUMERICAL ANALYSIS FOR PARTIAL DIFFERENTIAL EQUATIONS" at Politecnico di Milano.

+The goal of this project is to simulate the growth of a lettuce plant in a vertical farm to quantize the evapotranspiration.

 The project is done in collaboration with Agricola Moderna.
 The code is implemented with the use of [FreeFEM](https://freefem.org/).
 For the visualization of the plots [ParaView](https://www.paraview.org/) and [Matlab](https://it.mathworks.com/products/matlab.html) are employed.

 The model implemented is inspired by the following papers: